WoodsyUX/Luggage/README.md

 # 🧳 Luggage
-curated UX resources and tools to take away with you.
+Curated UX resources and tools to take away with you.
 ## Accessibility
 * [24 Accessibility](https://www.24a11y.com)
 * [Contrast Ratio](https://contrast-ratio.com)